 Remote Learning at Aclet Close Nursery School

-The main aims of Aclet Close Nursery School remote learning are in accordance with the expectations and principles outlined in the DFE document Guidance for Full Opening of Schools updated 14th January 2021 and Ofsted’s recent guidance What’s Working Well in Remote Education published 11th January 2021.
+The main aims of Aclet Close Nursery School remote learning are in accordance with the expectations and principles outlined in the DFE document Guidance for Full Opening of Schools updated 14th January 2021 and Ofsted’s guidance What’s Working Well in Remote Education published 11th January 2021.

 Aims and Beliefs

 - To keep our children both physically and mentally active through a fun and varied way of learning

 - To build on and enhance the early language and communication skills already being formed

 - To instil a love of reading, through story, rhyme, role-play and imagination

 - To maintain and strengthen parental relationships with school, by focusing on activities that are accessible to the whole family, known experiences, relevant to the local area and community

 - To minimise gaps in learning by providing different ways to access the activities